wp-plugins/ctabs/readme.txt

 = Can I customize the CSS? =

-Yes. cTabs is very customizeable directly from the admin options menu.
+Yes. cTabs is very customizable directly from the admin options menu.
 Modify the CSS however you want.
 Option to reset to default is available.

 == Screenshots ==